ETC3250: Tutorial 4 Help Sheet

 Simulate a sample of 55 observations from a 7D standard multivariate normal distribution.
 Compute the sample mean and covariance.
 (Question: Why 55 observations?
 Why 7D?)

-There are many ways to calcualte the mean and covariance, I suggest using apply to calculate the mean, where x is your data, MARGIN indicates the calculation will be done over columns, and FUN can just be mean (you dont need the brackets on the function mean).
-You can use the cov for the variance-covariance matrix.
+You should check your mean and covariance are correct (after setting up the data using rmvnorm).
+To check the variance-covariance matrix use the cov function.
+To calculate the mean, use apply.
+If you are unfarmiliar with this function, check the details using ?apply.
+To explain the documentaion, x is your data, MARGIN indicates the calculation will be done over columns, and FUN can just be mean (you don’t need the brackets on the function mean).

 We are going to compare this simulation to our results from the track data.
 Consider the dimensionality of the data (for numeric variables).